open-make/openmakewebsite/content/blog/2024-06-26-xxx/index.en.md

   ![image](https://github.com/open-make/openmakewebsite/assets/161837980/4235b768-16c2-480f-a35d-d341d70b1811)

-* MNTRE Keyboard: The keyboard, sourced from the open-source company MNT Reform, featured a casing manufactured by students using our CNC milling machine.
-This project illustrated how the BUA Mobile Lab facilitates the design and creation of intricate components, empowering students’ and researchers .
+* MNTRE Keyboard: The keyboard, sourced from the open-source company [MNT Reform](https://mntre.com), featured a casing manufactured by students using our CNC milling machine.
+This project illustrated how the BUA Mobile Lab can facilitate  design and creation of intricate components and empower students and researchers.

   ![image](https://github.com/open-make/openmakewebsite/assets/161837980/7c284f40-26b6-4430-8158-13febef163cd)

-* Screen Printing Workshop: During the event, pupils gathered to develop an open-source screen printing machine from Mekanika.
-The purpose of this workshop was to demonstrate how we successfully replicated the machines and encourage similar achievements at LNDW.
+* Building a Screen Printing Machine: During the event, pupils gathered to develop an [open-source screen printing machine from Mekanika](https://www.mekanika.io/shop/category/screen-printing-4?gad_source=5&gclid=EAIaIQobChMIpqfWjaK_hwMVm1qRBR3CMg-wEAAYASAAEgLP-fD_BwE).
+The purpose of this workshop was to demonstrate how we can successfully replicate the machines.

   ![image](https://github.com/open-make/openmakewebsite/assets/161837980/5a7ca432-d9b3-4e47-968c-7c77136fd605)

-# Get Support to Publish Your Hardware
+## Future of the mobile lab

-In addition to providing hands-on access to advanced hardware, the BUA Mobile Lab offers comprehensive support for all creators looking to review and publish their hardware design projects.
-We will assist you in documenting your project, securing appropriate licenses, and support in technical drawings etc. Our platform will ensure that your innovations are shared with the community which can further help in foster collaboration.
+In addition to providing hands-on access to maker hardware, the BUA Mobile Lab will offer comprehensive support for all creators looking to review and publish their hardware design projects.
+We will assist BUA researchers in documenting their project, securing appropriate licenses, and support them for their technical drawings.
+Our platform will ensure that innovations are shared within the community and further foster collaborations.

-We extend our sincere gratitude to all the visitors, and supporters who contributed in making this event a memorable journey.Stay tuned for more updates from the BUA Mobile Lab as we are excited about our next steps.
+Stay tuned for more updates from the BUA Mobile Lab !